dojo/docs/dojo/addOnUnload.rst

 Introduction
 ============

 Since working with the DOM or JavaScript during a `window.onunload` event is not recommended, dojo.addOnUnload is triggered during `window.onbeforeunload`.
-However, you need to be careful about what work you do during `window.onbeforeunload` since this event can be triggered  if the user clicks a link to download a file or a `javascript:` link.
+However, you need to be careful about what work you do during `dojo.addOnUnload/window.onbeforeunload` since this event can be triggered  if the user clicks a link to download a file or a `javascript:` link.
 In these cases, the `document` will not be destroyed and so any destructive operations done during a `dojo.addOnUnload` callback may be premature.

 =====